Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Calorie Distribution

-Another customization option that is available is to have my daily intake shift throughout the week.
+Another available customization option is to have my daily intake shift throughout the week.

-This means that on some days I could increase my intake, which would lower my intake on other days to ensure that my weekly calorie intake stayed the same based on my goals.
+This customization allows me to increase my intake on certain days, which would lower my intake on other days to ensure that my weekly calorie intake stays the same based on my goals.

-Some users would likely prefer this option if they want a higher calorie day on workout days and a lower intake on days that they aren’t training, but others may prefer to have a consistent intake throughout the entire week.
+Some users will prefer this option if they want a higher-calorie day on workout days and a lower intake on days they aren’t training, but others may prefer a consistent intake throughout the entire week.

 Setting Up Macronutrient Distribution

-With this information collected, the app is prepared to recommend a calorie intake and to start taking me through the process of customizing my macronutrient distribution, starting with the number of carbs and fats I want.
+With this information collected, the app is prepared to recommend a calorie intake and start taking me through customizing my macronutrient distribution, beginning with the number of carbs and fats I want.

 The app has the following options to choose from: